tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 # Clearing The Window

-Once you have a window open, the _usual_ next step for a graphics tutorial is to get you to draw "your first triangle".
-You see, the fundamental primitive of 3d graphics is basically always the triangle.
+Once you have a window open, the _usual_ next step for a graphics tutorial is to draw "your first triangle".
+You see, the fundamental primitive of 3d graphics is the triangle.
 Yes, there are some systems such as the [Sega Saturn](https://en.wikipedia.org/wiki/Sega_Saturn) that use quads instead, but in all the modern systems you'll find it's going to be triangles.
-A triangle is the most flexible primitive to have (even a quad is just two triangles, when you think about it), and with enough math and enough parallel processing you can do anything you want with triangles.
+Even a quad is just two triangles, when you think about it.
+With enough math and enough parallel processing you can do anything you want with triangles.

-Skyrim?
+* Skyrim?
 Triangles.

-Breath of The Wild?
-Has a few more Triangles than Skyrim.
+* Breath of The Wild?
+Has a few more triangles than Skyrim.

-Super Smash Bros?
+* Super Smash Bros?
 Just a whole lot of triangles.

 We'll be covering triangles _quite_ a bit.
-However, in the context of `gfx-hal`, which is like 97% just "whatever Vulkan does", even if you're _not_ using the Vulkan backend, there's a great _many_ steps of setup involved between "a window that draws nothing" and "a window that draws one triangle".
+However, in the context of `gfx-hal`, which is like 97% "whatever Vulkan does", even if you're _not_ using the Vulkan backend, there's a great _many_ steps of setup involved between "a window that draws nothing" and "a window that draws one triangle".

 In fact the [official gfx-hal docs](https://docs.rs/gfx-hal/0.1.0/gfx_hal/) specifically give us a warning about this.
-They're so short I can include all three sentences right here for dramatic effect:
+The top level docs are so short I can include all three sentences right here for dramatic effect:

 > Low-level graphics abstraction for Rust.
 Mostly operates on data, not types.
 > Designed for use by libraries and higher-level abstractions only.